josfam/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 It should accept a list of students (from `getListStudents`) as a parameter.
 \
 You must use the `reduce` function on the array.

+## 4.Combine

+Create a function `updateStudentGradeByCity` that returns an array of students for a specific city with their new grade

+It should accept a list of students (from `getListStudents`), a `city` (String), and `newGrades` (Array of “grade” objects) as parameters.

+`newGrades` is an array of objects with this format: